-Where to find local eggs
+Where can you find local eggs?

-BREAKFAST FOODS THAT SPIKE BLOOD SUGAR
+These BREAKFAST FOODS SPIKE BLOOD SUGAR

 Before we jump into healthy no egg breakfast ideas, let’s talk about breakfast foods that spike blood sugar.
 Unfortunately, many popular breakfast foods are loaded with sugar.
 And sugar causes blood glucose to spike.
 In turn, this sends your energy, motivation, and mood on a rollercoaster.
 Not to mention, long-term issues, i.e. hormone imbalance.
 Below are a handful of common breakfast foods that lack substantial nutrients to keep you full and satiated.